Six Proven Ways to Build Energy-Smart Walls

 2. Larson trusses create an exoskeleton

-Like the double stud wall, a Larsen truss wall creates an airspace.
+Like the double stud wall, a Larsen truss wall creates a thick outer wall cavity, which gets filled with blown-in insulation (typically cellulose, fiberglass, or mineral wool).
 A load-bearing 2×4 frame wall is sheathed with 1/2-in. plywood or OSB.
 An 8-in.-deep exoskeleton frame is attached to the load-bearing wall and is supported on a wide foundation wall.
 The floor deck and bearing wall are held to the inner half of the foundation wall.
 Both are insulated in retrofits.
 The truss exterior is not supported by the foundation and is sealed with a plywood bottom plate.
 A plastic air barrier and a vapor-retarding membrane are wrapped around the entire outside of the sheathed 2×4 frame and are sealed to the sill plate or directly to the concrete foundation wall.
 The assembly is made to dry both to the outside and the inside.
 The outer Larsen truss wall is typically made on site and creates an uninterrupted cavity filled with dense-pack cellulose.
 The insulation is blown through holes in a second exterior layer of sheathing.

 Because the double-wall system is easier to air-seal, we primarily use the Larsen truss as a retrofit option.
 As with the double-wall system, 1/2-in.- or 3/4-in.-deep plywood boxes are fabricated to span the rough openings, and here, they also provide an additional measure of rigidity to the exoskeletal framing.
 The 2×4 wall inside the air barrier can be penetrated with utilities without compromising the airtightness of the house.